tommeier/bash-publish_to/README.md

  * git wtf - http://github.com/michaelklishin/git-wtf/ - Clearer display of state on remote and local branches

+## To Do
+ * Add exception catching for when a conflict occurs.

 ## Credits

  * Justin French - http://github.com/justinfrench - for the original static publishing requirements